CMUSTRUDEL/cmustrudel.github.io/_posts/2018-03-23-CMUtrivia.markdown

 transferred.

-A friend of mine at Princeton once implemented a method that could transfer 1TB data within half an hour with 0 packet loss - he drove to his lab and retrieved his hard drive.
+A friend of mine at Princeton once implemented a method that could transfer 1TB data within half an hour with 0 packet loss.
+He is not a student in computer science.
+He studies physics and mainly writes code in FORTRAN.
+His system is also highly secure with 0 information leekage - he drove to his lab and retrieved his hard drive.